rafaelbmateus/go-binance-bot/README.md

     sellPrice: 3.08
 ```

-* symbol: Symbol name to trade.
-Format: `string`.
+* symbol: Symbol name to trade - `string`
-* interval: Interval to the next trade.
-Format: `(time.Duration)`.
+* interval: Interval to the next trade - `time.Duration`
-* buyPrice: Create a buy order when the price is below.
-Format: `float64`
+* buyPrice: Create a buy order when the price is below - `float64`
-* sellPrice: Create a sell order when the price is high.
-Format: `float64`
+* sellPrice: Create a sell order when the price is high - `float64`

 # How to run?